Case Study · AutoScout24 · Search & Discovery

 Phased baseline

-Web came later as a simpler baseline launch.
-Post-launch analysis indicated a positive lead signal on desktop while mobile web and downstream engagement stayed broadly stable.
-That supports the launch story, but it remains narrower evidence than the app validation.
+Web launched later as a simpler baseline.
+Post-launch analysis indicated positive movement on key progression signals while mobile web and downstream engagement stayed broadly stable.

-Broader strategy work around New Search modelled larger upside and tied the programme to stronger enquiry paths, but I treat that as business-case context rather than delivered outcome.
-The honest takeaway is a staged reset with one strong proof point and two narrower follow-through stories.
+Broader strategy work around New Search modelled larger upside and tied the programme to stronger enquiry paths.
+I treat that as business-case context rather than delivered outcome.
+The delivered story is tighter: the team replaced a fragmented search model with a clearer baseline, validated the strongest surface first, and carried the direction across platforms with evidence calibrated to each surface.

 Dark app mockup used as the closing visual for the New Search case study.